bakku/easyalert/README.md

 Now you can run:

 `docker-compose up` to start the application.
 After changing something you can stop the container, run `docker-compose run app make` and start the container again with `docker-compose up`.

+### Running tests

+You can run tests by executing `docker-compose run app go test ./...`.
+You should have the database set up as instructed previously.